 In fact, most women should consider the durability of their engagement ring when making their ring choice, to ensure that is doesn’t become annoying and to minimize the risk that it will get damaged.

 There’s one ring setting style which offers way more protection than any other.
 One setting style that will stand proud and protect your center stone like a medieval knight shielding a damsel in distress.
-That setting style is the bezel setting.

 The bezel setting offers a rim of protective metal around the edge of your center stone to protect the delicate edge of the stone from chips.
 It’s also usualy very low profile, with the top of the diamond not raised high up above the ring band.
 This means that it’s less likely to snag on clothing, or anything else.

-The fact that a bezel setting restricts light entering the side of the diamond doesn’t affect the light entering the top of the diamond and therefore has minimal effect on the level of parkle.
+The fact that a bezel setting restricts light entering the side of the diamond doesn’t affect the light entering the top of the diamond and therefore has minimal effect on the level of sparkle.

 If you don’t want to go for a bezel setting you can of course choose an alternative, but there are definitely some setting styles to avoid.